By Deeyoung MaLinkedInWebsiteJuly 9, 202612 min readScheduling OperationsReviewed July 31, 2026

 What makes August 2026 different

 Canada.ca lists Civic Holiday on Monday, August 3, 2026, excluding Quebec.
-Labour Day follows on Monday, September 7, 2026, so late August also becomes the setup period for the next long weekend.
+That calendar label does not create one uniform paid-holiday rule across Canada.
+Check the applicable province or territory before making a payroll decision.
+Labour Day follows on Monday, September 7, so late August also becomes the setup period for the next long weekend.

 That creates a simple planning shape.
 The first week needs holiday and long-weekend coverage review.
 The middle weeks need tourist, patio, event, and weather coverage.
 The final week needs a student availability check before school routines pull people out of open shifts.